-More about the Perry Outreach Program
+FAQ: Perry Outreach Program (POP)

 Good news!
 Our program is free!
 We work very hard, applying for corporate and educational grants, to make sure our programs stay that way.
 And for all those that say there is no such thing as a free lunch… Ours is.
 Students receive lunch during the program day.
-Students will also receive a pair of Perry Initiative scrubs to keep.

 Perry Outreach Programs occur on Saturdays and run from 8:30am to 3:30pm.
 Unless otherwise specified, parents are welcome to join us any time after 2:30pm.